tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 origin_name, error = context.Open(aad, ct)
 ~~~

-# Index Computation {#stable-mapping}
+# Anonymous Issuer Origin ID Computation {#anon-issuer-origin-id}

-This section describes the Client, Attester, and Issuer behavior in computing `index`,
+This section describes the Client, Attester, and Issuer behavior in computing
-the stable mapping based on client identity and origin name.
-At a high level,
+Anonymous Issuer Origin ID, the stable mapping based on client identity and
-this functionality computes y = F(x, k), where x is a per-Client secret and
+origin name.
+At a high level, this functionality computes y = F(x, k), where x
-k is a per-Origin secret, subject to the following constraints:
+is a per-Client secret and k is a per-Origin secret, subject to the following constraints:

 - The Attester only learns y if the Client in possession of x engages with the protocol;
 - The Attester prevents a Client with private input x from running the protocol for input x' that is not equal to x;